12th (Eastern) Infantry Division

 The 12th (Eastern) Infantry Division was an infantry division of the British Army, which fought briefly in the Battle of France during the Second World War.
 In March 1939, after the re-emergence of Germany as a European power and its occupation of Czechoslovakia, the British Army increased the number of divisions within the Territorial Army by duplicating existing units.
 The 12th (Eastern) Infantry Division was formed in October 1939, as a second-line duplicate of the 44th (Home Counties) Infantry Division.

 It was intended that the division would remain in the United Kingdom to complete training and preparation, before being deployed to France within twelve months of the war breaking out.
 The division was dispersed to defend Kent and guard strategically important and vulnerable locations.
 In France, the British Expeditionary Force (BEF) was suffering from a manpower shortage among rear-line units.
 To boost morale, provide additional labour for the rear echelon of the BEF, and acquire political capital with the French Government and military, the division was sent to France in April 1940, leaving behind most of its administration and logistical units as well as its heavy weapons and artillery.
 The men were assigned to aid in the construction of airfields and pillboxes.
-Edmund Ironside, Chief of the Imperial General Staff, secured a promise from the BEF that the division would not be used in action owing to it being untrained and incomplete.
+General Sir Edmund Ironside, the Chief of the Imperial General Staff (CIGS), secured a promise from the commander of the BEF, General Lord Gort, that the division would not be used in action owing to it being untrained and incomplete.